Chapter 1: Called

 DISCLAIMER!
 I do not own any of these characters; they are products of the great Kristen Britain and her amazing plot bunnies.
 This takes place after the High King's Tomb.
 MAY CONTAIN SPOILERS, you have been warned.
-Please read and review.
-This is gonna be a one-shot, but if I get enough reviews I'll continue it.
-I am also in desperate need for a beta.
-The only thing I can offer for your services are a first look at the new chaptes.
-Here is chapter 1...re-edited.
+I am deeply sorry that I have been AWOL, but here are all the chapters re-edited

 Fastion strode through the gardens in search of Karigan, urgently needing to speak to her.
-He had looked in the Rider wing, the training field, even stopped by the stables to make sure she was still at the castle, but he only found her horse.
+He had looked in the Rider wing, the training field, even stopped by the stables to make sure she was still at the castle, but he was only greeted by Condor and Hep.

-He knew of only one Rider that had been seriously, Chief Rider Mara Brennyn.
-He walked up to her, surprise registering on her face as the Weapon appeared from nowhere.
+He knew of only one Rider that had been seriously, Chief Rider Lieutenant Mara Brennyn.
+He walked up to her, surprise registering on her face as the Weapon detached from the shadows.

 "Rider Brennyn, would you happen to know where I could find Rider Sir G'ladheon?"Fastion asked, hopeful that someone had seen his ghost of a sister.

 "I don't know, Fastion."
-She replied, warily running a hand through her hair, "I sent a Green Foot runner to deliver some letters to her that came in through a merchant's caravan."
+She replied, wearily running a hand through her hair, "I sent a Green Foot runner to deliver some letters to her that came in through a merchant's caravan."

 At the mention of letters, Fastion remembered that she liked to go to the gardens to be alone and think, especially after receiving a letter from home.
 He thanked Mara, and headed for the gardens.

-Now as he searched the gardens, he couldn't help but understand his sister's choice of sanctuary.
-The flowers were beginning to peek through the brown earth, the trees were growing a new coat of leaves and birds were chirping as they bedded down for the night.
-He spotted her sitting crossed-legged on a stone bench by King Jonaeus' Spring; reading a letter, no doubt from her father in Corsa.
+Now, as he searched the gardens, he couldn't help but understand his sister's choice of sanctuary.
+The flowers were beginning to peek through the brown earth, the trees were growing a new coat of leaves, and birds were chirping as they chased each other through the air.
+Fastion spotted her sitting crossed-legged on a stone bench by King Jonaeus' Spring; reading a letter, no doubt from her father in Corsa.

-Karigan looked up from her letter when her sensitive ears picked up the light crunch of gravel.
-She was surprised when she read a anxiety in her friends face as he approached her.
+Karigan looked up from her letter upon hearing the light crunch of gravel.
+She was surprised when she read the anxiety in her friends face as he approached her.
 She wondered what had happened that could cause the Weapon's emotions to come to the fore.
-Karigan's first thought was that something had happened to the King, but Fastion body language didn't display any sign that there had been an attack.
+Karigan's first thought was that something had happened to the King, but Fastion body language and gait didn't convey any sign that there had been an attack.